qdriven/low-code-way/README.md

 After the improvement of dev language, framework and so on, the cost of devlop back-office service is decreased significant.
 The proof of the cost reduced is that the opensource tools, and low-code tools.
 I tried some of these tools, and find out , actually I can use different tools to replace different commercial tools.
 Why it works?
 In most cases, I only use the 20% of the functionalities.
 Different little tools can provide these 20% functionalities with less cost.
 And most complex functionalities which can be replaced by in-house tools which is eventually developed, as it is highly organization related.

+## Solve Problem with less cost

+In startup company, how to solve problem with less cost?

+1. what's kind of problem you want to solve?
+2. Is there any existing opensouce tool to solve it?
+3. How to use the opensource tool?
+4. How to integrate different tools?

 ## Less struggling for QA in small starup company

 This is for QA who struggling in a small startup company to build some tools to help productivities.